ikki2530/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 **5-sign.c:** prints the sign of a number.<br/>
 - Returns 1 and prints + if n is greater than zero.
 - Returns 0 and prints 0 if n is zero.
-- Returns -1 and prints - if n is lessthan zero.<br/>
+- Returns -1 and prints - if n is lessthan zero.

 **6-abs.c:** computes the absolute value of an integer.<br/>
 **7-print_last_digit.c:** prints the last digit of a number.<br/>
 **8-24_hours.c:** prints every minute of the day of Jack Bauer, starting from